menu-to-close-2

 Like a drawing, view the series

 I create drawings in a series.
 Each series starts with an idea that determines not only the subject matter but also the techniques to create it.
-If you like one of the drawings one this page, you should visit the complete series and view the other drawings.
+If you like one of the drawings on this page, you should visit the complete series and view the other drawings.

 The most current series are highlighted below.